 A former director has provided legal services to the Company over the past several years.
 As of May 31, 2005, the Company owed the former director \$87,185 for legal services.
-During the year ended May 31, 2006, the Company incurred an additional \$13,800 in legal services and repaid the former director \$30,000.
-The Company also extinguished \$24,000 by issuing 60,000 options to purchase the Company's common stock at \$2.28 per share and recognized an additional \$134,344 in stock-based compensation.
+During the year ended May 31, 2006, the Company incurred an additional \$13,800 in legal services and repaid the former director \$30,000 and extinguished \$24,000 by issuing 60,000 options to purchase the Company's common stock at \$2.28 per share.
 The remaining balance of \$46,985 is included in the accompanying financial statements as "Indebtedness to related parties".
 As of May 31, 2006, no arrangements had been made for the Company to repay the balance of this obligation.
 The Company anticipates that the former director will continue to provide legal services in the future.